TheStantonator/CurrencyConverter/README.md

 - A "Delete All" option that will clear the state in the store and call `localstorage.clear()`
 - A reset sort button that will clear the searched column and reorder by the id
 - Pagination for when the history gets too large.

+## Final Thoughts
+Overall, I really liked Vue, it wasn't as similar to React as I first expected but was very easy to pick up based on prior experience.
+There are things mentioned that I needed more time to get to grips with such as maintaining state through custom components that unfortunately I didn't quite get my head around, but given more time I can't see this being an issue.

 ### Customize configuration
 See [Configuration Reference](https://cli.vuejs.org/config/).